harshvardhaniimi/personal-website/content/notes/2021-06-19-inspiring-quotes/index.md

 *You got to live in the world you're in.
 Not the world you wish you were in.*

-*How can you learn from your mistakes, if you can't remember them?
-(Westworld, S1E1)*
+*How can you learn from your mistakes, if you can't remember them?* --- Westworld, S1E1

 *Consciousness isn't the journey upwards.
 It's the journey inwards.
 It's not a pyramid, it's a maze.
 (Westworld, S1E1)*